Electrician Job Description: How to Write Your Own [+ Free Template]

 Live Wire Electrical Solutions is looking to hire an electrician to join our growing team.
 Reporting to our team’s master electrician, the successful applicant will be responsible for installing and maintaining electrical wiring, fixtures, and systems in our clients’ homes.

-- What type of jobs does your electrical business primarily take on (e.g., residential, commercial, industrial)?
+What type of jobs does your electrical business primarily service (e.g., residential, commercial, industrial)?

 Sample job responsibilities